Aptoide/bds-unity-plugin/README.md

 This app submission is mandatory and essential to enable the next step: Certification.
 Your app needs to be certified for the integration to work.
 You can't even test it before the certification process is done, as the service will act like if your app does not exist.

 To certify the app you have two options.

+- If you’re distributing this app on Google Play, with the same package name, we can send you a link to the contact e-mail associated to that app.
+Simply open the link on that e-mail and your app will be certified.
+With this method your app is ready to be distributed on Aptoide with no action from the BDS team.

-Either you download a blank APK and sign it or you write a claim about the ownership of your app on Google Play.
+- If this package isn’t on Google Play, you can download a blank APK, sign it (with the same key you signed the app you uploaded) and upload it to BDS
+This method will require the BDS team to review your request to assure the app is indeed yours and is not infringing any Intelectual Property.
+This process should last no longer than 5 working days

 After this process is done you're finally ready to test the game.
-But while the certification is pending you can star to look at next section.
+But while the certification is pending you can start to look at next section.
 ## Integrating the plugin into your game

 1. Make sure you carefully went through all the pre-requisites.